craicrai/data-science-discussions/data_science_as_culture.md

 > is.
 > (e) Computers are an indispensable partner.

+# Not a field but a culture

-I believe that the term "data science" is another name for the culture of data analysis that both Tukey and Breiman are describing.
-This new term has emerged now because this culture has shown itself to be successful in adapting to a wide range of difficult data analysis problems.
+The term "data science" is another name for the culture of data analysis that both Tukey and Breiman are describing.
+The term has emerged now because this culture has shown itself to be successful in adapting to a wide range of difficult data analysis problems.
 As Breiman implies in his point (e) above, part of this success has been because there are a much larger number of scientists who can write valid and effective code.
 This in turn is due to the success of open source scientific computing, and with it, the increasing use of standard tools to improve code quality.

-I think we are going to see a rather rapid change in data analysis across many fields, as the benefits of data science methods become more obvious.
+We are going to see rapid change in data analysis across many fields, as the benefits of data science methods become more obvious.
 If we are early in this movement, we will have a chance to reap these benefits, making us more effective at research, and more attractive as a teaching university, for future employment in industry and research.

 # Recruiting for data science